Bhutan Travel Information

 Bhutan's unit of currency is the Ngultrum (Nu), which equals 100 Chetrums.
 It is at par with the Indian rupee, itself a legal tender in the kingdom.
 One US dollar is exchanged for roughly 44 Ngultrums.
 Tourists can exchange traveller's cheques or cash at the Bank of Bhutan or at any authorised hotels.
 US dollar, Australian dollars, pound sterling, Euro, French and Swiss francs, German marks, Dutch guilders, Hongkong dollars, Singapore dollars, Thai bath or Japanese yen are all accepted currencies.

 Hotels vary in style and quality but are generally considered one of the welcome surprises for visitors.
 There is a variety of hotels in Bhutan, ranging from simple huts that cater to Bhutanese yak herders to Paro's fancy Olathang Hotel, which was built for royal guests.
-There is no International chain of hotels and not much imported hotel equipment.
 To be more precise, what you get is a Bhutanese version of what the tourists expect.
 In most cases, the facilities and service are good.
 The Tourism Authority of Bhutan approves the hotels for the International tourists.

 PHOTOGRAPHY & VIDEO